Vacxe/presentation-android-ui-testing-theory-and-practice/presentation.md

   - scenario:
   Open Feature A screen
   Wait for Content
-  Verify that Loading is not dispalyed
+  Verify that Loading is not displayed
-  Verify that Error is not dispalyed
+  Verify that Error is not displayed
   Verify that 3 items displayed in list
   Verify 1 item title is equals "Test title 1"
   Verify 2 item title is equals "Test title 2"